 Carbon projects impact vast areas of land, much of which is currently managed by communities with insecure or informal tenure rights.
-According to an analysis by RRI, at least 1/3 of carbon in tropical and subtropical countries is found in forests where Indigenous Peoples and local communities do not have legally recognized land rights.5 In Africa and Asia where carbon markets are expanding quickly, nearly 80% of the land managed by Indigenous Peoples and local communities is through informal tenure regimes that are not formally recognized by the government.6 security face the risk of being displaced or losing access to their lands and resources.
+According to an analysis by RRI, at least 1/3 of carbon in tropical and subtropical countries is found in forests where Indigenous Peoples and local communities do not have legally recognized land rights.
+In Africa and Asia where carbon markets are expanding quickly, nearly 80% of the land managed by Indigenous Peoples and local communities is through informal tenure regimes that are not formally recognized by the government.6

+In 2023, the Intergovernmental Panel on Climate Change (IPCC) warned of the risks when carbon projects happen in contexts where community tenure rights are unclear or insecure.
+Communities without tenure security face the risk of being displaced or losing access to their lands and resources.
 National laws are central to ensuring that land rights are respected and that communities can safely access and use their land.
 Most carbon market standards currently defer to national land policy, making national legislation the primary lever for protecting community tenure rights.

-In 2023, the Intergovernmental Panel on Climate Change (IPCC) warned of the risks when carbon projects happen in contexts where community tenure rights are unclear or insecure.7 Communities without tenure

 Whether or not a carbon policy aligns with existing land laws often determines if land rights are upheld.
 In countries with strong protections for land rights, integrating provisions from existing land laws can safeguard community rights during carbon projects.
 Unfortunately, carbon policies are often developed quickly and fail to take into account existing land laws.
-Even worse, in countries where there land for their livelihoods, land rights need to be documented and recognized before a project begins.
+Even worse, in countries where there are not yet laws that explicitly protect community tenure rights, there is a real risk that carbon projects will spark conflict or lead to land grabs.
+To avoid harming communities that rely on the land for their livelihoods, land rights need to be documented and recognized before a project begins.